Sonova (OTCMKTS:SONVY) Reaches New 12-Month High After Dividend Announcement

-Sonova Holding AG (OTCMKTS:SONVY)’s stock price hit a new 52-week high during mid-day trading on Monday after the company announced a dividend.
-The company traded as high as $70.00 and last traded at $69.41, with a volume of 6955 shares trading hands.
+Sonova Holding AG (OTCMKTS:SONVY)’s share price hit a new 52-week high on Monday after the company announced a dividend.
+The stock traded as high as $70.00 and last traded at $69.41, with a volume of 6955 shares changing hands.
 The stock had previously closed at $69.34.

 The newly announced dividend which will be paid on Tuesday, July 6th.
-Stockholders of record on Friday, June 18th will be given a dividend of $0.413 per share.
-This is a boost from Sonova’s previous annual dividend of $0.30.
+Investors of record on Friday, June 18th will be given a dividend of $0.413 per share.
+This represents a dividend yield of 0.6%.
 The ex-dividend date is Thursday, June 17th.
-This represents a dividend yield of 0.6%.
+This is an increase from Sonova’s previous annual dividend of $0.30.

-A number of equities analysts have issued reports on SONVY shares.
-Zacks Investment Research raised shares of Sonova from a “hold” rating to a “buy” rating and set a $65.00 target price on the stock in a report on Friday, April 23rd.
-JPMorgan Chase & Co. raised shares of Sonova from a “neutral” rating to an “overweight” rating in a report on Wednesday, May 19th.
-UBS Group reissued a “neutral” rating on shares of Sonova in a report on Friday, May 21st.
-Credit Suisse Group reissued an “outperform” rating on shares of Sonova in a report on Wednesday, May 19th.
-Finally, The Goldman Sachs Group upgraded shares of Sonova from a “sell” rating to a “neutral” rating in a research note on Wednesday, May 19th.
-Six analysts have rated the stock with a hold rating and five have assigned a buy rating to the stock.
-The company presently has an average rating of “Hold” and a consensus target price of $65.00.
+SONVY has been the topic of a number of research reports.
+Deutsche Bank Aktiengesellschaft reiterated a “hold” rating on shares of Sonova in a research report on Wednesday, May 19th.
+Credit Suisse Group reiterated an “outperform” rating on shares of Sonova in a research report on Wednesday, May 19th.
+JPMorgan Chase & Co. upgraded shares of Sonova from a “neutral” rating to an “overweight” rating in a research report on Wednesday, May 19th.
+Exane BNP Paribas upgraded shares of Sonova from an “underperform” rating to an “outperform” rating in a research note on Thursday, February 18th.
+Finally, Zacks Investment Research upgraded shares of Sonova from a “hold” rating to a “buy” rating and set a $65.00 price target for the company in a research note on Friday, April 23rd.
+Six analysts have rated the stock with a hold rating and five have issued a buy rating to the company.
+Sonova has a consensus rating of “Hold” and an average price target of $65.00.

 Sonova Company Profile (OTCMKTS:SONVY)